9brada6/tabs-with-posts/development.md

 ### Query Settings

-- Manually verify each setting: Post Type.
+- Manually verify each setting: Post Type, Post Statuses, Post Order.

 - Finish Advanced Arguments.
 - Meta Value: Maybe do not add meta_value if the comparator is Exist or not exist.
 Maybe try to